The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Loopn Threads by Nathan Bryant

-Nathan’s designs are bold and beautiful.
+I Love: Nathan’s designs are bold and beautiful.
 His photography is stunning and his blog posts share about his designing and photography pursuits.

-This Knited Life Life by Andrea Hilton
+This Knitted Life Life by Andrea Hilton

 Andrea is a knitting addict.
-Obsessed.
 She uses her blog as her space to share her dreams for herself as a knitter.

-What We Love: Andrea shares her gorgeous knitted projects and stories of her own life, along with her lovely patterns.
+I Love: Andrea shares her gorgeous knitted projects and stories of her own life, along with her lovely patterns.

 North Knits by Jewell

-Jewell’s knitting and crochet keeps her centered and reminds her that time spent making is her best source of strength.
+Jewell’s knitting and crochet keeps her centered and reminds her time spent making is her best source of strength.

-Jewell’s designs feature bulky yarns that look super warm and cosy.
+I Love: Jewell’s designs feature bulky yarns that look super warm and cosy.